 Medicare B is a supplemental medical insurance.
 Premiums you pay for Medicare B are a medical expense.
-If you applied for it at age 65 or after you became disabled, you can deduct the monthly premiums you paid.
+If you applied for it at age 65 or after you became disabled, you can include in medical expenses the monthly premiums you paid.
 If you were over age 65 or disabled when you first enrolled, check the information you received from the Social Security Administration to find out your premium.